Read This First

 Prompt 1: Write a short essay on the vague demarcation between philosophers and non-philosopher thinkers, and explore the ways non-philosophers have contributed to philosophical thought.

-The section turns on The Vague Demarcation between Philosophers and Non-Philosopher Thinkers, Non-Philosophers in Philosophical Terrain, and Contributions Beyond Academic Philosophy.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Vague Demarcation between Philosophers and Non-Philosopher Thinkers, Non-Philosophers in Philosophical Terrain, and Contributions Beyond Academic Philosophy in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Vague Demarcation between Philosophers and Non-Philosopher Thinkers distinct from Non-Philosophers in Philosophical Terrain.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Vague Demarcation between Philosophers and Non-Philosopher Thinkers distinct from Non-Philosophers in Philosophical Terrain.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 1. The Vague Demarcation between Philosophers and Non-Philosopher Thinkers: The boundary between philosophers and non-philosophers is a topic of debate, complicated by the multidisciplinary nature of intellectual inquiry.